PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

 Create a PlanQK Service
 =======================

 To create a PlanQK Service, you have to package your program code along with the ``environment.yml`` file into a ZIP file.

+   **NOTE:**
-**NOTE**: Before creating the archive, modify the ``program.py`` and **remove your personal access token**.
+   Before creating the archive, modify the ``program.py`` and **remove your personal access token**.
    For example, change the value of the ``PLANQK_PERSONAL_ACCESS_TOKEN`` constant to ``noop``.
    The PlanQK Platform will instrument your code respectively such that your code runs successfully against the D-Wave Leap cloud.

 Execute the following command to package the program code and the required metadata files: